Skip to main content

 If you refuse permission, a second independent doctor (a second opinion appointed doctor or SOAD), will be asked to confirm that treatment should continue against your will.

-• Going to court and police help - information for people with disabilities
+• People with disabilities: going to court and police help

 More useful links